Another world success of Croatian scientists

 In a preclinical model of advanced colon cancer, complex combinations of medicinal mushroom extracts Agarikon.1 and Agarikon Plus were found to interfere with the processes necessary for the growth and spread of this tumor.
 This results in significantly better survival and tumor volume reduction.

-One of the main established mechanisms is the so-called targeted cytotoxicity to tumor cells.
-This specificity was confirmed by the harmlessness of the studied extracts towards the studied healthy cells.
+One of the main established mechanisms is the so-called targeted cytotoxicity toward tumor cells.
+This specificity was confirmed by the harmlessness of the studied extracts toward the studied healthy cells.
 Molecular biology methods have shown that causing cell death (apoptosis) in tumor cells is one of the main mechanisms of action of the studied preparations.
-Although only the effect on colon cancer cells was presented in this paper, this five-year long study confirmed the same or similar effects on cancers of the breast, pancreas, cervix, lung, and liver.
+Although only the effect on colon cancer cells was presented in this paper, this five-year-long study confirmed the same or similar effects on cancers of the breast, pancreas, cervix, lung, and liver.
 Similar effects observed in different types of tumors are due to certain common features of all tumors, by which they differ from normal tissues.

 Use of Agarikon.1 and Agarikon Plus alone or in combination leads to a significant reduction in the production of VEGF, a key molecule that stimulates the growth of tumor blood vessels, which correlates with increased survival.
 This prevents the process of further tumor growth and metastasis.

 The antitumor effects of Agarikon.1 and Agarikon Plus have also been studied in combination with standard chemotherapy, and it has been found that mycotherapy with complex extracts from medicinal mushrooms can enhance its effects and alleviate their side effects.

 Read the article here (.pdf – 2.5 MB)